letsgobowling/hello_world/README.md

 # hello_world
 First repository
-I'm having a good day
+I'm having a good day,
 and learning to use Github
+and learning about
+Android